-Applications for the UW Whitewater Ronald E. McNair Scholars Program is NOW open.
+Applications for the UW-Whitewater Ronald E. McNair Scholars Program is NOW open.
 Applications are accepted on a rolling basis.
 In order to start the application process, fill out an interest form.
 Upon completion of the interest form, we will contact you with further information about the application process and with a link to the online application.

-A central feature of the program is the mentoring provided by UW-Whitewater faculty, where each scholar receives guidance in working on an undergraduate research project, as well as regular contact with a professional role model during their first summer and academic year.
+A central feature of the program is the mentoring provided by UW-Whitewater faculty, where each scholar receives guidance in working on an undergraduate research project, as well as regular contact with a professional mentor during their first summer and academic year.
 Scholars participate in a research internship during their second summer at a university, regional or national research center.
 This program promotes:

 Ronald Erwin McNair was best known for his illustrious service to the National Aeronautics and Space Administration.
 Dr. McNair was born October 12, 1950, in Lake City, South Carolina.
 He attended North Carolina AT&T State University, where he graduated Magna Cum Laude in 1971 with a BS in Physics.
 Dr. McNair then enrolled in the prestigious Massachusetts Institute of Technology.
 In 1976, at the age of 26, he earned a Ph.D. in Physics.
 Dr. McNair became a recognized expert in laser physics while working as a staff physicist with Hughes Research laboratory.
 He was selected by NASA for the space shuttle program in 1978 and was a mission specialist aboard the 1984 flight of the shuttle Challenger.
 Ronald McNair was tragically killed in the Challenger accident in 1986.
 After his death, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage college students to enroll in graduate studies.

-STEP 1: Fill out the interest form
+STEP 1: Fill out the interest form.

-STEP 2 (optional but HIGHLY recommended): All informational sessions have passed
+STEP 2 (optional, but HIGHLY recommended): All informational sessions have passed

 STEP 3: If eligible for the program, we will send an email with additional information about the application process and a link to the application.
 To view more information about the material needed for the application, view the application checklist below.